notoriousb1t/outset/README.md

 Currently these are the available themes:

- - **simple**: Base CSS styles that improve upon the look and feel of HTML without being overly opinionated.
+ - **Simple**: It has base CSS styles that improve upon the look and feel of HTML without being overly opinionated.
 It uses Arial, a system font, and is built to be highly readable.

+  - **Submarine**: It has styles inspired by Chrome DevTools.
+This is meant to be used for browser extensions or for user interfaces that need a lot of form elements packed into a very small space.
+It uses PT Sans, a common san-serif font for body and heading text.
+It uses Source Code Pro for monospaced text.
+It is optimized for high density form elements.

  To start debugging, run the following on the command line: